kelanny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Created a local variable BEST
 Created a global variable with a script
-ADded a script that display sum of number and variable
+ADded a script that display sum of number and variable Added a script to divide two number variables